WaylonWalker/waylonwalkerv2/src/pages/blog/expand-one-line-links.md

 ## Old Card

 If you can call it a card 🤣.
-This card was just an image wrapped in a an anchor tag and a paragraph tag.
+This card was just an image wrapped in an anchor tag and a paragraph tag.
 I found this was the most consistent way to get an image narrower and centered in both GitHub and dev.to.

 ``` html
 <p style='text-align: center'>